sharwell/developer.rackspace.com/src/docs/cloud-files/getting-started/index.rst

 Get object via CDN URL
 ~~~~~~~~~~~~~~~~~~~~~~
-To retrieve an object through CDN URLs, which, unlike temporary URLs, never expire and may considered publicly-accessible permalinks:
+To retrieve an object through a CDN URL, that, unlike a temporary URL, never expires and may be considered a publicly-accessible permalink:

 .. include:: samples/get_object_cdn.rst